Wireless Quantum Key Distribution in Indoor Environments: Introduction

 Wireless access to a communications network is often taken for granted.
 This is not the case, however, for quantum communications.
-Most of QKD experiments are fiber-based in which point-to-point communication is easily established and also because the single photons enjoy traveling through a very low-loss channel.
-Through-the-air QKD experiments have also been point to point, therefore not offering mobility, and often required expensive and bulky optics equipment.
+Most of QKD experiments are fiber-based in which point-to-point communication is established.
+In addition, the single photons enjoy traveling through a very low-loss channel.
+Through-the-air QKD experiments have also been point to point, therefore not offering mobility, and often require expensive and bulky optics equipment.
 However, nowadays, wireless connection is a necessity because of its convenience and also, because of the ever increasing use of handheld devices.
-In order that QKD will ever become ubiquitously used, wireless mobile QKD needs to be developed.
+In order that QKD will ever become ubiquitously used, {\em wireless mobile} QKD needs to be developed.
 While it is hard to envisage, at the moment, that wireless quantum access can be offered anywhere anytime, there are certain scenarios in which wireless QKD can be both possible and beneficial.
-For instance, customers in a bank office may wish to exchange secret keys with the bank wirelessly without the need for waiting for a teller or a cash machine, and without being worried about their data privacy due to skimming frauds.
-In such a scenario wireless indoor QKD is an attractive solution.
-In the long term, such indoors solutions can be part of a home network, which is equipped with wireless optical communications and is connected via fiber to its main service provider~\cite{GC2016}.
+For instance, customers in a bank office may wish to exchange secret keys with the bank wirelessly without the need for waiting for a teller or a cash machine.
+While conventional solutions based on direct optical links do not necessarily provide immunity against skimming frauds, QKD can guarantee the detection of any possible eavesdropping attacks \cite{HP_HandheldQKD}.
+Handheld prototypes have already been made, which enable a user to securely exchange a key with a cash machine \cite{HP_HandheldQKD,chun2017handheld}.
+It would be desirable to remove the constraint of being in the vicinity of a bank machine.
+In such a scenario, wireless indoor QKD is an attractive solution.
+In the long term, such indoors solutions can be part of a home/office network, which is equipped with wireless optical communications and is connected via fiber to its main service provider~\cite{GC2016}.
 This is in line with the developing Li-Fi technologies in data communications connected to passive optical networks for high data rate transmissions.
-Our proposed wireless QKD link will be using the same infrastructure while complementing the range of services offered to the user by adding quantum applications.
+Our proposed wireless QKD link will be using the same infrastructure while complementing the range of services offered to the user by adding quantum enabled security.